ebzzry/ebzzry.github.io/src/quotes.md

 * “When something impossible happens, there are two
   possibilities: either your assumptions are wrong, or you have gone crazy.”<br>
-  ―Kogami Shinya, Psycho-Pass Season 1
+  ―Kogami Shinya, Psycho-Pass

 * “I think the only time people really have value is when they act according to their own will.”<br>
-  ―Makishima Shougo, Psycho-Pass Season 1
+  ―Makishima Shougo, Psycho-Pass

 * “It is not society that determines people’s futures.
 It is people who determine society’s future.”<br>
-  ―Akane Tsunemori, Psycho-Pass Season 1
+  ―Akane Tsunemori, Psycho-Pass

 * “Do not forget that you will surely die someday, and as such, that